 - Although the local doctor might discharge you from hospital and suggest that you can return home, there are regulations imposed by airlines regarding when you can, and cannot fly following a serious accident or an operation.
 The Emergency Assistance Facilities team are experts in aviation medicine, and the decision as to when it is safe for you to fly home should be left in their hands.

-- Always remember that your travel insurance does not cover the cost of private medical treatment unless it has been approved by Emergency Assistance Facilities.
+- Always remember that your travel insurance does not cover the cost of private medical treatment unless it has been approved by the assistance team.

 For more information please visit our dedicated Philosophies page.